christian-volmer/OFFT/README.md

 - Twiddle-factors are pre-computed and are stored in a memory efficient way.

 ## Release history

+### *Changes pending for the next release*
+ - Moved public header files to dedicated directory
+ - Cleaned up the structure of the `CMakeLists.txt` files.
+    - Public include directory is now a property of the OFFT library itself.
+    - Increased the compiler warning level.
+    - Enforcing C++ 11 on the GNU compiler to ensure we are not using any later C++ features.
+ - The `benchmark` example does a quick self-test of the one-dimensional FFT implementation when given the command line option `--self-test`.
+Used as part of the CI workflow on GitHub.

 ### Version 0.1.0
  - First release to public.